How to Qualify a Foreign LLC in Massachusetts

 Download and print the “Foreign LLC Application for Registration” and fill it out using Adobe Acrobat or a similar program (the Secretary of the Commonwealth’s office won’t accept handwritten forms).
 Here’s the information you’ll need:

-• Your federal employer identification number (EIN)
+• Your federal employer identification number (What is an EIN)

 • Your LLC name (or alternate name if your is unavailable in Massachusetts)